cdown/yturl/README.rst

   :target: https://libraries.io/github/cdown/yturl
   :alt: Dependencies

+**As of 2020, yturl is unmaintained and unsupported.
+Users are suggested to migrate to youtube-dl.**

 yturl gets direct media URLs to YouTube media, freeing you having to view them in your browser.